unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist is reviewing a remittance advice that has a remark code that indicates a claim is pended for review of medical records.
 Which of the following actions should the specialist take?

-© Send the requested medical records
+- ✅ Send the requested medical records

-CORRECT are

 ‘The specialist should send the requested medical records to the third-party payer for processing.

-© Resubmit the
+- ❌ Resubmit the
-INCORRECT

 the third-party payer as a corrected claim.

 Acorrected claim would not resolve the issue because the claim has not been denied.

-© Notify the third.
+- ❌ Notify the third.

-INCORRECT

 ty payer to review the claim for payment.

 Notifying the third-party payer will not result in a payment without submitting the requested medical records.

-© Advise the patient that they will be responsible for the charges not covered by the p
+- ❌ Advise the patient that they will be responsible for the charges not covered by the p

-INCORRECT

 The patient should not be contacted and billed for a pended claim.
 ## Question 8 of 25